covcom/304CEM/labs/05 RESTful APIs/02 RESTful APIs/README.md

 ```
 node --harmony_destructuring index.js
 ```
 And now the app runs without errors.
+Since you may need multiple flags the start command can become quite long and it is easy to forget a flag and cause the app to throw errors.
+To avoid this you should always add a _start_ key to the _scripts_ object in your `package.json` and run your app using `npm start`.
+Locate this command in the file.

 ### 3.2 Uploading